antmicro/kenning-zephyr-runtime/README.md

     --verbosity INFO
 ```

-The report on model's performance in Markdown format should be available under `reports/stm32-renode-tflite-magic-wand/report.md`.
+The model performance report in Markdown will be available under `reports/stm32-renode-tflite-magic-wand/report.md`.
-The HTML report built on that should be accessible from `reports/stm32-renode-tflite-magic-wand/report/report.html`.
+The HTML version of the report will be accessible from `reports/stm32-renode-tflite-magic-wand/report/report.html`.

 #### Using microTVM

-To build the `kenning-zephyr-runtime` app to work with microTVM runtime, just set `-DEXTRA_CONF_FILE` to `tvm.conf`, e.g.:
+To build the `kenning-zephyr-runtime` app to work with microTVM runtime, set `-DEXTRA_CONF_FILE` to `tvm.conf`, e.g. by executing:

 ```bash
 west build -p always -b stm32f746g_disco app -- -DEXTRA_CONF_FILE=tvm.conf
 ```

-Evaluate the model using a sample scenario located in `kenning-scenarios/renode-zephyr-tvm-magic-wand-inference.json`:
+Evaluate the model using the sample scenario located in `kenning-scenarios/renode-zephyr-tvm-magic-wand-inference.json`:

 ```bash
 kenning optimize test report \